 And shelters are well-utilized; indeed, the supply of shelter beds in Nanaimo falls short of the demand.
 More than 3700 people used the Unitarian Church Shelter over the 2016-17 winter months, well above capacity.
-Other shelters such as Oceanside "A review of gaps for the shelter end of the service continuum suggests that a shift is required."

-report 100% usage in January and February 2017.15 Shelter services will need to form a core part of the service system into the foreseeable future.
+Other shelters such as Oceanside report 100% usage in January and February 2017.15 Shelter services will need to form a core part of the service system into the foreseeable future.
 The Island Crisis Care Society (ICCS), for instance, comes to this same conclusion in their 2014 report, the Summary of Need for Emergency Shelter and Related Housing Services for Women in Nanaimo.